loschorts/loschorts.github.io/bnbauth.md

 You should already know how to do this.
 Create a User Model, Users Controller, and Sessions Controller.

 Follow the pattern you used during the [Rails curriculum](#), keeping in mind the following:
-  * Your controllers should live under an `API` namespace and return JSON formatted responses.
+  * Your controllers should live under an `Api` namespace and return JSON formatted responses.
   * We only care about one user (the current user), so adjust your routes and controllers accordingly (i.e. you have a single user `resource`, not `resources`).
   * `Users#Show` should return the `current_user` if she or he exists.
   * If any auth errors arise (e.g. 'invalid credentials' or 'username already exists'), return those errors in your response with a corresponding error status.